changjongkim/sc_rebuttal/rebuttal_cascade.md

 The absence of Mooncake and IMPRESS is due to the target environment.
 The constraint is not node-local SSDs.
 It is the persistent, centralized control plane these systems require.
 Mooncake's global scheduler (Conductor) and metadata layer run as long-lived coordination services.
 This matches the persistent HTTP and etcd services noted in our Sec.
-IV-A. IMPRESS assumes node-local prefix storage.
+IV-A. IMPRESS is a single-node system whose design centers on a local SSD tier.

 These requirements do not fit an HPC system.
 Leadership-scale HPC systems are batch-scheduled, so a persistent, cross-job coordination service cannot run on them, even where node-local NVMe exists, such as on Frontier or El Capitan.
 Such storage is job-scoped, not a persistent cache pool.
 CASCADE targets diskless, daemon-free operation by design.
-Diskless computing over a shared parallel file system is a common and challenging HPC system.
+Diskless computing over a shared parallel file system is a common and challenging HPC architecture.
 It is also the hardest case for KV caching, since there is no local storage and data spills to the parallel file system.
 Solving that case is the contribution.

 CASCADE needs neither a daemon nor a local disk.
 It coordinates through MPI collectives and uses the